-(b) The reinstating authority will provide a written statement specifying the exact hours and specific locations that the person may operate a POV.
+(b) The reinstating authority will provide a written statement specifying the exact hours during which the individual may operate a POV and the specific locations where operation is authorized.
 This statement must be provided to the local DES or SF commander, the RMV, and the licensee.

 e.
-The written statement (d(1) and d(2)(b) above) and restricted U.S. Forces Certificate of License must be in the person's possession when the person is operating a class 3 POV.
+The written statement (d(1) and d(2)(b) above) and the restricted U.S. Forces Certificate of License must be in the person's possession when the person is operating a class 3 POV.

-NOTE: Individuals with restricted privileges who operate a vehicle outside the time or places outlined in the restricted driving memorandum or without the letter or Certificate of License will be cited for operating while suspended or revoked, and the license will be revoked for 5 years.
+NOTE: Individuals with restricted driving privileges who operate a vehicle outside the time or places outlined in the restricted driving memorandum or without carrying the memorandum or the Certificate of License will be cited for operating while suspended or revoked, and the license will be revoked for 5 years.